meilisearch/documentation/learn/core_concepts/documents.md

 Suppose we have an index called `movie` that contains 200,000 documents.
 As shown below, each document is identified by a **primary field** containing the **primary key** `movie_id` and a **unique value** (the document id).

-Aside from the primary key, **documents in the same index are not required to share attributes**, e.g. you could have a document in this index without the "title" attribute.
+Aside from the primary key, **documents in the same index are not required to share attributes**, e.g. you could have a document in this index without the `title` attribute.

 ```json
 [